TonyTwoStep/mGB/README.md

 ## Building mGB from Source in 2022 (Makefile/sdcc toolchain)
 1. Recursively clone this mGB repo
     - `git clone --recurse-submodules https://github.com/TonyTwoStep/mGB.git`
-2. Install old `sdcc` version from RPM package, specifically a version prior to 2020 where `sdcclib` was removed,
-    - I've included version 3.6 in this repo under `Source/build_tools/`
-    - `rpm -i ./Source/build_tools/sdcc-3.6.0-bp153.1.149.x86_64.rpm`
+2. I've updated the submodule for `gbdk-n` to work with newer versions of SDCC (since `sdcclib` was deprecated and replaced by `sdar`)
-3. Change into the gbdk-n submodule's directory and compile it
+3. Change into the `gbdk-n` submodule's directory and compile it
     - `cd gbdk-n && make`
     - ensure it compiles without errors
 4. Change into the Source directory of mGB